Exploring Ballet With Suzanne Farrell:

 A Three-Week Summer Ballet Intensive for Young Dancers

 Since 1993, ballet students from around the country have descended upon the nation's capital for three weeks of intense study with one of the most important ballerinas of the 20th century.
 The ballerina is Suzanne Farrell and the students are some of the best that ballet has to offer.

-In July and August, students from across the United States and around the world will participate in the eighteenth annual session of the Kennedy Center's ballet training program Exploring Ballet with Suzanne Farrell.
-The three-week residency for dancers ages 14 to 18 with at least five years of ballet training will be held at the Kennedy Center from July 29 - August 17, 2013.
+In July and August, students from across the United States and around the world will participate in the twenty-third annual session of the Kennedy Center's ballet training program Exploring Ballet with Suzanne Farrell.
+The three-week residency for dancers ages 14 to 18 with at least five years of ballet training will be held at the Kennedy Center from July 27 – August 15, 2015.

 During the three-week period, students take two ballet technique classes a day, six days a week, with Ms. Farrell.
 Students also participate in a number of cultural activities to enhance their experience in Washington, D.C., including museum visits, trips to historical landmarks, and attending performances.

 In 1993 and 1994, the Kennedy Center offered two series of ballet master classes for students with Farrell, a former New York City Ballet principal dancer.
 This series provided intermediate-to-advanced level ballet students, ages 13 to 17, an opportunity to study with one of the greatest ballerinas of the 20th century.
 Due to the uniqueness of Farrell's place in the ballet world and the quality of her teaching, the Kennedy Center expanded the program to a national level in 1995 in order to fulfill the Center's mission to enhance the arts education of America's young people.